top of page

 Did you know (You probably did if you already studied up on your state laws) that some states require you to state what grade level your children will be in for the upcoming school year?
 So we better get a handle on that before you fill out and file your paperwork.

 One way you could handle this is to simply put what grade they "should" be in.
 It's the "rule of thumb by 5".
 Take the grade level, and add 5.
 That's what age your child will be at the beginning of the year in that grade level.
 So, my youngest daughter is entering 3rd grade.
+3 + 5= 8.
+So she should be 8 at the beginning of 3rd grade.
+She is currently 8, so I know I have her in the correct grade placement according to my state.

 She did not struggle in 2nd grade, so I feel confident placing her in 3rd.
 Also, the curriculum we use comes with placement tests.
 These placement tests also inform me that I have her in the right grade.
-Many placement tests that come with curriculum are available online for free.
+Many placement tests that come with the curriculum are available online for free.
 But remember, each publisher levels their own stuff so if you aren't planning to use that curriculum, the levels don't mean much for you.

 There are also some simple tests online you can give your children for a general idea of placement.
 Here are some reading assessments you can easily give at home.
 (Particularly The San Diego Quick Reading Level Assessment Test).
-There are many math level online assessments as well.
+There are many math-level online assessments as well.

 Study up on what is required for your state.
 I spoke to a friend in another state who has to put a grade level on her state paperwork each year.
 She said if that child doesn't do well in that grade level, it's not a big deal.
 Generally speaking, children can't "fail" homeschool.
 Mostly because when you see your child struggling, you are going to help them before you move on.